Characters of Final Fantasy XV: Concept and creation

-The initial story themes were "misery" and "bonds", with all characters representing these themes through their actions and circumstances.
-It was intended to be a painful story that emphasized the power of friendship.
-The theme of bonds was represented in Final Fantasy XV by the relationships between Noctis and his comrades, as well as Noctis and his father, Regis.
+The initial story themes were "misery" and "bonds", with characters representing these themes through their actions and circumstances.
+It was intended to be a painful story emphasizing the power of friendship.
+The theme of bonds was represented by the relationships between Noctis and his comrades, as well as him and his father Regis.
 A key narrative element was Noctis' personal journey from prince to king.
 The original script was written by Kazushige Nojima, who described his story for Versus XIII as "Myth vs. Reality".
 When Versus XIII became FInal Fantasy XV, multiple aspects were changed.
 A scene that was removed was the original opening, in which Noctis met another character at a treaty-signing party, then had to escape Lucis when the forces of Niflheim attacked; those scenes were changed to have the group being away at the time of the invasion.
 However, other characters revealed during earlier trailers were retained and would have important roles in the story.
 When consulted over how his original draft could be reworked, Nojima said that he would be content as long as the overall concept remained faithful to the original.
 This gave the team the confidence to rework and realize the original story within XV.
 Around two thirds of the planned scenario ended up being cut.
 This rewriting was primarily done by Saori Itamuro, who was credited as "Lead Scenario Designer".